 - Dosage: A typical supplementation regimen includes D₃ (1,000–5,000 IU), K₂ (100–200 mcg), and magnesium (200–400 mg).

 - Timing: Morning doses align with natural sunlight exposure, while magnesium may be better tolerated in the evening.
+For more on why magnesium deserves its own place in your routine, see 5 reasons to take magnesium and vitamin B6 together.

 This trio of nutrients works synergistically to prevent calcium-related disorders and fortify skeletal integrity.